Natural Resources (NR)

 Available via Ecampus

-Students will participate on collaborative planning teams that effectively engage stakeholders in the decision making process, and offer sound natural resource decisions that are supported by multiple interests.
+Investigates effective decision strategies used in collaborative natural resource planning.
+Emphasizes building skills and practices that effectively engage stakeholders in the decision making process, and offer sound natural resource decisions that are supported by multiple interests.

 Available via Ecampus